0xPolycode/klaster-protocol-docs/thalamus-tech-memo.md

 Borrowing from networking terminology, we'll define the term **Blokchain Clustering** - Making multiple, independent blockchain networks & multiple cross-chain communication solutions act as a single virtual blockchain network with preserved atomicity and composability.

-## Thalamus
+## Thalamus V1

 Thalamus is _not_ a cross-chain communication protocol.
 Thalamus is a standardized interface which abstracts away cross-chain communication protocols from smart contract developers.
 It enables easy conversion of exsiting DeFi, NFT & payment apps into cross-chain native apps _and_ drastically reduces the time needed to develop new cross-chain applications.
 The V1 of Thalamus will have all of its cross-chain communication handled by ChainLink CCIP.
 Thalamus is a set of smart contracts, deployed on all compatible blockchain networks, which drastically reduce integration time of new and existing DeFi apps into cross-chain protocols, such as CCIP.

 It achieves this through the creation of several standards:

 - **Two Way Handshake RTC** - Remote Transaction Calls - a standardized, composable way to call a function on an EVM smart contract from one blockchain network to another.
-Thalamus defines a two-way handshake standard so that Web3 apps can keep composability & atomicity while communicating though cross-chain solutions.
+The point of the two-way handshake is to preserve atomicity and enable multi-chain transaction hops (e.g. Swap tokens on Uniswap on Optimism _and then_ supply the LP tokens to Curve on Polygon _and then_ put those crv tokens into mainnet Yearn).
+With Thalamus two-way handshake, the developers can be assured that either all actions in the chain succeeed or none of them do - enabling easy creation of cross-chain DeFi strategies.

 - **Native Multichain Assets** - Extensions of ERC20 and ERC721 standards, which make them cross-chain compatible.
     - **Native Multichain ERC20** - An ERC20 token which has the same address on all deployed blockchain networks and has its supply _shared_ between multiple blockchain networks through secure cross-chain communication solution.